ameseee/kwk-curriculum-site/swift-ios/lessons/loops/index.md

 }

 // => Shout out to adidas for help making KWK happen!
-// => Shout out to Estee Lauder for help making KWK happen!
+// => Shout out to Estée Lauder for help making KWK happen!
 // => Shout out to Carolina Herrera Good Girl for help making KWK happen!
 // => Shout out to Apple for help making KWK happen!
 // => Shout out to WeWork for help making KWK happen!